Overview in PDF form

 The Key Processing Unit interfaces with a personal computer and transfers data to and from the electronic key.
 The KPU is used for programming and updating user keys, and for interrogating keys to read authorization or audit trail information.
-The KPU connects directly to a PC for local key programming, or through a modem for programming or interrogating keys at a remote site.
+The KPU connects directly to a PC for local key programming, or through a network for programming or interrogating keys at a remote site.

 The Lock Programming Unit interfaces with a personal computer and transfers data to and from the electronic controller.
 The LPU is one method for programming and updating INTELLIKEY controllers.
 A Lock Programming Unit may be used in conjunction with a laptop computer to form a portable controller update or interrogation unit.